• Skip to primary navigation

 Grease and flour (or use non-stick cooking spray) a 9 x 9-inch square pan.
 Set aside.

-Prepare the streusel topping: In a small bowl, combine ¼ cup of brown sugar with ¼ teaspoon of ground cinnamon and ¼ cup of chopped walnuts.
+In a small bowl, combine ¼ cup of brown sugar with ¼ teaspoon of ground cinnamon and ¼ cup of chopped walnuts.
 Set aside for now.

-In a medium bowl, sift or whisk together 2½ cups of all-purpose flour (350 grams), 1 teaspoon of baking powder and 1 teaspoon of baking soda.
+In a medium bowl, sift or whisk together 2½ cups of all-purpose flour (350 grams), 1 teaspoon of baking powder, and 1 teaspoon of baking soda.
 Set aside.

 In a large bowl, whisk together 1 scant cup of brown sugar with the ⅔ cup of vegetable oil.